Stuycs-K/final-project-8-castlea-lawt/WORKLOG.md

               //Temporarily removed delay between keypresses so easier to test
               //Radar rotates every 45 degrees, backwards and forwards now

+### 5/30/23
+Submarine_Tab: //Added get YMax and get xMax methods

+Graphics_Tab: //Set location of Submarine to the start location so now it can actually move
+              //Made wall indicators that flicker every 30 seconds or so when there is a wall on the 4 sides(might add for the corners as well)
+              //When there is no task at spot, error msg shows up

 ## GROUP MEMBER 2 : Anabella Castle

 ### 5/22/23